IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

    --> virtualbox-ovf: VM files in directory: builds/oms-base/v0.8.5.1

-This VM image has been setup to run the kickstart provisioning process, but the process has not actually been run.
+This VM image has been set up to run the kickstart provisioning process, but the process has not actually been run.
 At this point, the VM image can either be used as a base for the kickstarted build template, and/or the image can be imported into VirtualBox to create VMs as needed.
 This is sometimes a great way